-The Paris Opera House is a symbol of the lifestyle of affluent Paris, which is reflected in the surroundings of the building and the covered shopping arcades that surround it.
-One of the most practical options to get to know the area is to choose a tour that combines the guided tour of the opera with a walking tour of the surrounding area and a visit to the Palais Royal:, located between the Opera and Tulleries districts.
+The Paris Opera is a symbol of the lifestyle of affluent Paris, which is reflected in the surroundings of the building and the covered shopping arcades that surround it.
+One of the most practical options to get to know the area is to choose a tour that combines a guided visit to the opera with a walking tour of the surrounding area and a visit to the Palais Royal, located between the Opera and the Tulleries districts.

-From the rooftops of the Galleries Lafayette you will have a panoramic view of the entire city and you can enjoy them while they tell you stories related to the Parisian high society and the scandals of the nobility.
-The itinerary of this tour is as follows:
+From the roofs of the Galeries Lafayette you will have a panoramic view of the whole city and you can enjoy them while they tell you stories related to the Parisian high society and the scandals of the nobility.

 Place des Pyramides

-One of the many iconic squares of the capital of France located in the 1st arrondissement of the city presided by the equestrian statue of Joan of Arc.
+One of the many iconic squares of the French capital located in the 1st arrondissement of the city and presided over by the equestrian statue of Joan of Arc.
 No doubt the guide will take advantage of the first stop of this tour to tell you the mythical story of the Maid of Lorraine.

 Theatre du Palais Royal

-It is one of the most iconic covered galleries in Paris.
-Its glass ceilings and the decoration of the establishments that compose it have been declared a historical monument of the city.
+This is one of the most iconic indoor galleries in Paris.
+Its glass ceilings and the decoration of the establishments that compose it earned it to be declared a historical monument of the city.

 This Greek-style church is one of the most visited in the capital.
-Highlights include its 52 Corinthian columns and the bas-reliefs of the bronze doors showing the Ten Commandments.
+Its 52 Corinthian columns and the bas-reliefs of the bronze doors showing the Ten Commandments stand out.
 An ideal stop to learn a little more about the role that religion has played in Paris over the centuries and how the affairs of the church could be related to those of Parisian high society.

 Place de la Concorde